 Our guidelines are based on the best available evidence.
 Our recommendations are put together by experts, people using services, carers and the public.

 Each guideline is developed according to a process that starts from the topic being chosen and extends to any future guideline updates.
-You can read about this in-depth in developing NICE guidelines: the manual.

 The scope outlines:

 - why there is a need for the guideline